tomyan/coro/README.md

 ### Passing a callback

-You can pass a callback function as a second parameter to the run function.
+You can pass a callback function as a third parameter to the run function.
 This follows the convention of taking an error as the first parameter (or null if successful), followed by the return value (or null if an exception is raised):

-    var run  = require('coro').run,
+    var coro = require('coro'),
         exec = require('child_process').exec;

-    run(function * (next) {
+    coro.run(function * () {

-        return yield exec('echo -n hello', next.resumeFirst);
+        return yield exec('echo -n hello', coro.resumeFirst());

     }, function (err, output) {
         if (err) {